D4H/api-angular/README.md

 ```

 ## Use
-Simply import `ClientModule` from the package and call `ClientModule.forRoot` with a configuration.
-Configuration is wrapped in a `ConfigProvider` object that yields the configuration as an observable.
+Import and call `ClientModule.forRoot()` with a configuration.
+Configuration must be wrapped in a `ConfigProvider` object that yields the configuration as an observable.

 ```typescript
 import { CLIENT_CONFIG, ClientModule, ConfigProvider, Region } from '@4h/angular';